microsoft/playwright/docs/src/test-api/class-testconfig.md

 ## property: TestConfig.globalSetup
 - type: <[string]>

 Path to the global setup file.
 This file will be required and run before all the tests.
-It must export a single function.
+It must export a single function that takes a [`TestConfig`] argument.

 Learn more about [global setup and teardown](./test-advanced.md#global-setup-and-teardown).